 Sharon Dolin is the author of six books of poems.
 MANUAL FOR LIVING is her most recent book (University of Pittsburgh Press, 2016).
 Her other books are: WHIRLWIND (University of Pittsburgh Press, 2012); BURN AND DODGE (University of Pittsburgh Press, 2008), winner of the AWP Donald Hall Prize in Poetry; SERIOUS PINK (Marsh Hawk Press, 2003, 2015 reissue); REALM OF THE POSSIBLE (Four Way Books, 2004); and Heart Work (Sheep Meadow Press, 1995).

-This fall, 2017, Sharon Dolin is teaching a 6-week workshop at Poets House: New Forms, New Tricks, beginning October 11th.
+This past fall, 2017, Sharon Dolin taught a 6-week workshop at Poets House: New Forms, New Tricks, beginning October 11th.
 Sharon received a 2016 PEN/Heim Translation Fund grant for her translations from the Catalan of Gemma Gorga’s prose poems.
 She has been awarded the 2013 Witter Bynner Fellowship from the Library of Congress, selected by Poet Laureate Natasha Trethewey.
 She taught for 20 years at the Unterberg Poetry Center of the 92nd Street Y and she co-founded and directed the Center for Book Arts Annual Letterpress Poetry Chapbook Competition since 1995.
 In the Fall, 2015, she taught a workshop at Poets House: Divine Ekphrasis: Reading Art, Reading Self, Reading Soul.

 Recent sections from her work-in-progress, The Book of Lost Aphorisms, have been published in the Denver Quarterly, The Seneca Review, The Kenyon Review Online, and Short Flights aphorism anthology (Schaffner Press, 2015).
 She has completed work on a cinematic memoir entitled Hitchcock Blonde, which is currently with an agent.